 A. Individuals Subject to Tax

 Individuals who are residents of Mexico are subject to Mexican income tax on their worldwide income.
 Nonresident individuals, on the other hand, are subject to Mexican income tax only on income derived from Mexican sources.

+For 2024, the minimum wage in Mexico generally is a daily rate of Mx$ 248.93; there is an increased daily rate of $ 374.89 for workers in the northern border zone.
+This rate is increased annually and approved by the Commission of the National Minimum Wage.
+The 2024 daily rate was increased by approximately 20% from 2023.

 Individuals who become residents of Mexico during a tax year are subject to tax only on income from Mexican sources during the part of the year prior to their becoming resident and are subject to tax on their worldwide income for the balance of that year.